paulloy/Mourne-Book-Club/README.md

 ### Acknowledgements

 - I received inspiration for this project from conversations with my friends Tomás M, Kamil M, Eoin M, and Conor S.
+- I would also like to thank my tutor Caleb for his helpful advice while working on this project.